devjoe1991/mahi-native/documentation/theme/architecture.md

 ## 📋 Overview

-Mahi is a **next-generation personal aura and wellness app** built entirely with React Native, designed to deliver a seamless, intuitive, and visually appealing mobile experience.
-This architecture document outlines the technical foundation for creating a visually delightful app with smooth transitions, interactive animations, and real-time feedback.
+Mahi is a **lightweight social accountability fitness app** built entirely with React Native, designed to deliver a seamless, intuitive, and visually appealing mobile experience.
+Users create streak-based posts to hold themselves accountable for their fitness and healthy lifestyle routines.

+**Current Phase:** Frontend-only development with mock data, designed for easy transition to Supabase backend when ready.

+This architecture document outlines the technical foundation for creating a visually delightful app with smooth transitions, interactive animations, and real-time feedback that celebrates daily effort and streaks.

 ---